How To Overcome Food Addiction — Tips, Ideas, and Expert Advice

-When you eat starchy carbs you go into fat storing mode, and when you eat protein you go into fat burning.
+Carbs make your insulin spike quickly it is also an indication to your body to go into a fat-storing mode, and when you eat protein you go into fat burning.
 So the simple trick for effective and permanent weight loss is to swap starchy carbs for a protein whenever you can.

 - If you crave salty crisps, salty crackers, and processed pretzels, remind yourself these things are not real food and full of carbs and calories you don’t need.